 Reading & Writing Math & Science Social/Emotional Create Do the Theme activity from your teacher's email.
 Do a Nature Journal sketch outside or looking outside from your window.
 See how many geometric shapes you can include in your picture.
 Write or draw 4 things that make you a good friend or write a story about a time you were a good friend to someone.
 Create a comic strip that shows two characters working out a problem.
 Show how they convey their emotions.
 Example: Read aloud to someone.
-It may be a younger sibling, an adult or even your pet.
-Play a math game sent home by your Math Flock Teacher OR choose a Top It math game below.
-Play a game with someone at home: Pictionary, Qwirkle, Boggle, Bananagrams, Sorry!, Farkle, Clue, Set, Chess, Checkers Or any card or board game!
-Make a bridge using legos, blocks, or any other building materials you might have at your home.
-Read a nonfiction book on epic and complete the writing assignment below.
+It may be a younger sibling, an adult, or even your pet or stuffed animal.
+Play a math game sent home by your Math Flock Teacher OR choose a Top-It math game below.
+Play a game with someone at home: Pictionary, Qwirkle, Boggle, Bananagrams, Sorry!, Farkle, Clue, Set, Chess, Checkers or any card or board game!
+Make a bridge or a building using legos, blocks, or any other building materials you might have at your home.
+Read a nonfiction book on Epic and complete the following writing assignment.
 Epic!
-Class Codes: hrp6707 - Cranes bnm2123 - Egrets xim6052- Larks Write your nonfiction topic at the top of a piece of paper. - Write at least 5 facts about your topic.
-Create some word problems using 2 or 3 digit numbers that you can share with classmates back at school.
+Class Codes: zhm7515 - Cranes bnm2123 - Egrets rcs1128 - Larks -Write your nonfiction topic at the top of a piece of paper. -Write at least 5 facts about your topic.
+Create some word problems using 2- or 3-digit numbers that you can share with classmates back at school.
 Make up at least 5 problems.
 Solve them on a separate piece of paper.
 Show your work.
 Ask your parent or caregiver what chore you can complete for them.
 Helping around the house is an important way to show responsibility!
 Draw, color or do some origami for 20 minutes.
-Or create a structure from cardboard or paper. - For Origami inspiration visit:
+Or create a structure from cardboard or paper.
+For Origami inspiration visit the "Easy Origami For Kids" Youtube Channel

 Draw a winter picture and create a poem to go with it.
 Bake or cook something with an adult.
 Read the recipe and do the measuring.
 Play outside for at least 30 minutes if it is safe to do so.
 Your caregiver can decide if it is safe.
 Pick a Spanish activity sent from Tricia.
-Choose a free write option- - Write a story - comic- create a newspaper - Retell a story in your own words. - Respond to one of these writing prompts FUN-Prompts-for-Conversa tions.pdf Practice recalling your basic facts and have a family quiz you on what you know.
-Use your triangle flashcards or other flashcards to practice the facts you still need to work on.
-Or practice using Xtra math or an online program. https://www.mathma mmoth.com/practice Write a thank you note to someone who has been helpful to you or has been a good friend.
+Choose a free write option- - Write a story - Comic - Create a newspaper - Retell a story in your own words. - Respond to one of these writing prompts: FUN-Prompts-for-Conversa tions.pdf Practice recalling your basic facts and have a family quiz you on what you know.
+Make your own flashcards to practice!
+Write a thank you note to someone who has been helpful to you or has been a good friend.
 Tell them why!
-Pick a music activity sent from Megan.
+Pick a music activity sent from Olivia.
 Write a letter to a family member, friend or teacher.
-Include at least: - one fact about yourself - one question for the other person Measure the depth of the snow two times during the day.
-Use a ruler or a tape measure or mark a stick and bring it to school to measure.
+Include at least: - one fact about yourself - one question for the other person Measure 5 different items in your household using a ruler or tape measure!
+Record your measurements.
 Send an email to your teacher telling them about your day.
 Pick an art activity sent from Liz.